 - ¼ cup extra virgin olive oil

-- In a large bowl stir yeast, sugar and 1 cup warm water.
-Allow it to rest to 10 minutes for the yeast to activate where you will see foam form to the surface of the water
+- In a large bowl, stir yeast, sugar and one cup warm water.
+Allow it to rest to 10 minutes for the yeast to activate where you will see foam form to the surface of the water.

 - Dough can be used right away or you can let it rest for 30 minutes – up to all day if you have the time

 - Cover the dough with oiled plastic wrap.
-Cover the bowl with a kitchen towel, set aside for about ½ hour.
+Cover the bowl with a kitchen towel and set aside for about ½ hour.

-- Form a 2 inch round ball of dough then spread it using the tips of your fingers to form a circular shape.
-You an add oil or flour to your hands as you shape.
+- Form a 2-inch round ball of dough, and then spread it using the tips of your fingers to form a circular shape.
+You can add oil or flour to your hands as you shape.
 Place the circular shaped dough on a prepared baking sheet and repeat.

 - Bake at 450F for 10-12 minutes.

 - Mix the zaa'tar and olive oil together.
-Spread on the raw dough spread out dough before placing in the oven.
+Spread on the raw dough, and spread out the dough before placing it in the oven.